-Given a speed $s \in S$ , this heuristic greedily assigns the SPG onto the platform, on which all cores are running at speed s.
-The greedy assignment is done through procedure $\mathbf{greedy}(s)$ .
+Given a speed $s \in S$, this heuristic greedily assigns the SPG onto the platform, on which all cores are running at speed s.
+The greedy assignment is done through procedure $\mathbf{greedy}(s)$.
 The idea is to try all possible speed values, and to keep the best solution.

-The greedy procedure $\mathbf{greedy}(s)$ works as follows: we keep a list of cores which are ready to be processed, and for each core, a list of outgoing communications.
-Initially, the only core in the list is $\mathcal{C}{1,1}$ , and we assign to this core the source stage $S_1$ .
-The corresponding list of outgoing communications corresponds to the successors of $S_1$ in the SPG, and they are sorted by non-increasing communication volume.
+The greedy procedure $\mathbf{greedy}(s)$ works as follows: we keep a list of cores which are ready to be processed, and for each core, a list of successors, together with the corresponding outgoing communications.
+Initially, the only core in the list is $C{1,1}$, and we assign to this core the source stage S_1 .
+The corresponding list of successors corresponds to the successors of S_1 in the SPG, and they are sorted by non-increasing communication volume to S_1 .

-When we process a core $C{u,v}$ , we successively try to add some of the successors (from the communication list) to this same core (we start with no other stage, until the communication list is empty or the period is exceeded for computations on $C{u,v}$ ).
+When we process a core $C{u,v}$, we successively try to add some of the successors (from the current list) to this same core until the list is empty or the period is exceeded for computations on $C{u,v}$.

-For each set of stages mapped onto $C{u,v}$ and the corresponding list of outgoing communications, we greedily share these communications between neighboring cores $C{u,v+1}$ and $C{u+1,v}$ : communications are taken from the sorted list and assigned to the core which has currently the smallest amount of incoming communications.
+For each set of stages mapped onto $C{u,v}$ and the corresponding list of successors, we greedily share the corresponding communications between neighboring cores $C{u,v+1}$ and $C{u+1,v}$: communications are taken from the sorted list and assigned to the core which has currently the smallest amount of incoming communications.
 Then, we check that the partitioning is correct (no cycles in the dependence graph, i.e., we have a DAG-partition), and we check whether the bound on the period is achieved, both for computations and communications.
-If it is correct, we save the current solution before adding one more stage onto core $C{u,v}$ and iterating with one more stage on $C{u,v}$ .
+If it is correct, we save the current solution before adding one more stage onto core $C{u,v}$ and iterating with one more stage on $C{u,v}$.

-At the end of the iteration, we keep the last valid (saved) solution, i.e., the valid solution with the most number of stages onto $C{u,v}$ .
-Cores $C{u,v+1}$ and $C{u+1,v}$ are then added to the list of ready cores, together with the list of outgoing communications (i.e., the stages that can either be assigned to this cores, or forwarded to the neighboring cores).
+At the end of the iteration, we keep the last valid (saved) solution, i.e., the valid solution with the most number of stages onto $C{u,v}$.
+Cores $C{u,v+1}$ and $C{u+1,v}$ are then added to the list of ready cores, together with the list of successors (i.e., the stages that can either be assigned to this core, or forwarded to the neighboring cores).

-The procedure finishes when the core list is empty (i.e., there are no pending outgoing communications, which means that all stages have been processed).
+The procedure finishes when the list of ready cores is empty, which means that all stages have been processed.
 Otherwise, the heuristic fails, and we move to the next speed.
 The energy for the mapping obtained with a given speed is computed by first downgrading the speed of each core, if possible: the procedure returns the mapping, and then we compute the amount of computations on each core, and set the core to the slowest possible speed, in order to save energy.
 Cores which are not used are turned off.
 Finally, the Greedy heuristic selects the mapping which corresponds to the lowest energy consumption.

-5.3 2D dynamic programming algorithm
+5.32D dynamic programming algorithm

-This heuristic, called DPA2D, starts by mapping the initial SPG onto a $x{\text{max}} \times y{\text{max}}$ grid, following the labels of the nodes (see Section 3.1).
+This heuristic, called DPA2D, starts by mapping the initial SPG onto a $x{\text{max}} \times$ $y{\rm max}$ grid, following the labels of the nodes (see Section 3.1).
 Then, this grid is mapped onto the CMP, thanks to a double nested dynamic programming algorithm.